 Your perception creates your reality

 Today I had a big personal breakthrough.
 I was able to see something I had long viewed in a certain way differently.
-I feel differently and I know that my experience, has changed.
+I feel differently and I know that my experience has changed.
 It has changed because of how we perceive something changes in our world.
 When we understand perception in this way, we realise if we want to experience something different, the change must come from within.
-This truth comes alive when you truly understand your perception creates your reality.
+This truth comes alive when you truly understand how your perception creates your reality.

 Losing your mojo

 Some time ago a friend of mine in mid-life, lost her job.
 She didn’t see it coming.
-One day she walked into her workplace and was told along with the rest of the workforce, she no longer had a job.
+One day she walked into her workplace and was told along with the rest of the workforce, that she no longer had a job.
 After a few weeks, she decided to set up a business on her own.
 After only 18 months she gave up and went to work for a local business.
 Her role didn’t reflect her expertise or indeed her valuable experience.
 A year into the job she came to me for some help.

 Describing how she felt, she said she had “lost her mojo”.
 After some unravelling, we got back to the day she lost her job.
 On the day of the “bombshell”, she took herself off for a walk, numb and stunned.
 Her thoughts went along the lines of “Why me?”
 “What has gone wrong?”
 “How am I going to manage?”
 Knowing how her family relied on her salary she felt like a failure.
 Even up to the day we discussed the situation, she wondered why this catastrophic change in her life had happened.

 She had attempted to pick herself up.
-Starting a new business and then latterly a new job.
+Starting a new business and then later a new job.
 But she had lost something valuable inside and her trust and faith had been severely shattered.
 But what she didn’t realise was how her perception was creating her reality.

 Look again

 During the conversation, I suggested that some people after the initial shock may have thought “Yippee” I can now explore something else, I can use my unique talents I have to do something great with my life”.
 She looked at me as if I had gone mad, and I could see she thought I was probably out of touch with reality.
 That is the real problem.
 We think the reality we see and how we interpret it, must be right.
-But in any given situation, we can look again and interpret it in a different way.
+But in any given situation, we can look again and interpret it differently.

 I realised many years ago that the world I was seeing was a reflection of my perceptions.
 When I was a young single mother I felt unsupported and alone.
 I had lots of friends and family, but I always perceived them to have busy lives and asking them for help was a big deal for me, so I rarely did it.